 Funny how the very thing we use to clean our pots and pans can be a breeding ground for bacteria and mold.
 To avoid unwelcome critters, be sure to rinse and squeeze sponges dry after use.
 Bacteria are plum crazy about moisture, so a dry sponge is better than a wet one.
-In addition, deep clean your kitchen sponges at least weekly using one of these three methods:
+In addition, deep clean your kitchen sponges regularly using one of these three methods:

 Pop wet sponges into the microwave for two minutes.
 Allow them to cool completely, rinse with fresh water and give them a good squeeze.